devSabz404/cashu-js/README.md

 - [ ] Serialize tokens V2

-### How to
+### Running and testing the client

-If you don't already have one, first, you need to set up a mint.
+Tou need a Cashu mint for testing.
+If you don't already have one, follow the instructions below to set one up.
 Then we will run the JS code in this repo.

 ##### Set up a mint
 Install the [Cashu Python mint](https://github.com/cashubtc/cashu) and run the server on `localhost:3338`.
 Don't be afraid.
 This is a quick an easy process if you follow the instructions carefully.